CrunchyData/pgSimload/doc/03_overview_of_flags_and_parameters.md

 `ps aux | grep [p]gSimload` on any of the PostgreSQL server to isolate the process pgSimload uses...
 Or for any other SQL / bash command.

-As per version 0.6 (June 2023), a valid `config.json` looks like this:
+A valid `config.json` looks like this:

 ```code
 {